 This graduate seminar is an introduction to the subfield of comparative politics.
 It is designed to provide an overview of major conceptual, methodological, and theoretical tools used in the advanced study of comparing cases.

 POLS 241-Introduction to Comparative Governments and PoliticsSyllabus

 This course introduces key concepts, issues and trends in comparative politics by using five countries as case studies.
 The course is organized around the following themes covered in the assigned book: states, nation and society, political economy, authoritarianism and totalitarianism, democracy, advanced democracies, communism and postcommunism, less developed and newly industrializing countries, and political violence.
-Five countries, namely Britain, Russia, Nigeria, Mexico and Egypt are examined as case studies.
+Six countries, namely Britain, Russia, Nigeria, Mexico, China and Egypt are examined as case studies.